jfcg/sorty/README.md

 ```
 go test -short -timeout 1h -gcflags '-B -wb=0 -smallframes' -ldflags '-s -w'
 ```
-Remember to build your sorty with the same flags you used for tuning.
+Remember to build sorty (and your functions like `SortObjAsc()`) with the same optimization flags you used for tuning.

 ### Support
 If you use sorty and like it, please support via ETH:`0x464B840ee70bBe7962b90bD727Aac172Fa8B9C15`